canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 wordpress-mysql-7c795bf6dc-9t7dj   1/1     Running   0          10m
 ```

-Once the wordpress and mysql pods you can run:
+Once the wordpress and mysql pods are running, you can run:

 ```
 kubectl get svc